nickgillian/ofxGrt/example_regression/README.md

 Alternatively, the MLP neural network has the following advantages over linear and logistic regression:

 * it inherently supports multi-dimensional outputs (whereas the linear and logistic regression algorithms only support 1-dimensional outputs, however multi-dimensional outputs can be achived by using the GRT MultidimensionalRegression meta algorithm, which trains a seperate model for each output dimension)
-* it supports complex, non-linear mappings (using non-linear activiation functions like SIGMOID and TANH)
+* it supports complex, non-linear mappings (using non-linear activiation functions like SIGMOID and TANH) and can therefore be used to solve more challenging problems than other regression algorithms